 Comparing Fin’s Sushi below, it’s clear that Fin’s isn’t giving their business the same love at Stephanie’s (although their sushi is delicious).

-AdWords may or may not be part of your advertising strategy, but for local businesses the opportunity to reach more leads through paid search is huge.
+Google Ads (formerly known as Google AdWords) may or may not be part of your advertising strategy, but for local businesses the opportunity to reach more leads through paid search is huge.
 Let’s say you’re looking for a home improvement store, so you type “home improvement shops” into Google, you’re then greeted by several ads.
 If your store front is not on the list, you just lost a potential customer.

 If you are advertising or you’re looking to get started a good place to start is with one of Google’s newest features, Call-Only Campaigns.
 For local storefronts, phone calls are a huge part of the business, whether you’re running a restaurant and customers call in to make reservations or you sell clothing and a potential customers calls for store hours or to check if you have the style and size they’re looking for.
 And data backs this up, with 70% of mobile searches calling a business directly from search results, according to Google.